 ABOUT WHITLEY HEIGHTS…

-In 1902, along with two other investors, Whitley opened the elegant Hollywood Hotel on Highland Avenue.
+In December 1902, along with two other investors, Whitley opened the elegant Hollywood Hotel on Highland Avenue.
 He was already a principal in the Los Angeles Pacific Boulevard and Development Company.
 The following year he erected the first structure in Whitley Heights, a Mission Revival bandstand in the style of the Hollywood Hotel.
 Looking southwest from this site one could see citrus groves all the way to the Pacific Ocean.
-The Hollywood Bowl band shell opened almost two decades later.
+The Hollywood Bowl opened almost two decades later.

 Whitley saw the end of Victorian culture and believed Mediterranean architecture would be more compatible with Southern California climate and landscape.
 An avid traveler himself, he hired architect Arthur Barnes to tour Europe and study architecture and landscaping.
-In 1918 Whitley began to subdivide the hill.
 Concerts were held to entertain prospective buyers of the tracts.
 The majority of the houses were built before the stock market crash of 1929.
 Barnes trained a cadre of young assistants to carry on his work, creating homogeneous yet individualistic homes.
 Whitley is quoted in an article in the Los Angeles Times, "Whitley Heights will be my last sub-division.
 I look upon it as the culmination of a lifetime of development, and frankly, the most beautiful piece of property I ever developed.
 I have held it for about eighteen years with the idea that it should be my last piece of development work."